engAnt/Course-Project---Getting-and-Cleaning-Data/CodeBook.md

 ### group by activity, then subject

-* groupByActivitySubject - a data frame with "group by" stage information for grouping by activity, and then subject
-* aggregatedSummary - data frame holding summary statistics (only mean/average inthsi case) for the very first feature
+* aggregatedSummary - a data frame as a result of grouping by activity, and then subject, and then using _dplyr_ to generate summary statistics (only mean/average in this case) for all columns in _usefulCombinedDataset_ besides the grouping columns
-* tmp_summary (within "for" loop) - holds the summary statistics of all the other columns in usefulCombinedDataset as they are calculated and added to aggregatedSUmmary